GeographicaGS/CartoDB_Backup/README.md

 Python CLI to make a backup of an entire CartoDB domain to SQL dump file.
 Optionally you can restore SQL dumped file to a new (created) PostGIS DB.

-Before execute this script you need a cartodbbkconfig file properly formed (See cartodbbkconfig_example) in your current/working directory.
+Before execute this script you need a cartodbbkconfig.py file properly formed (See cartodbbkconfig_example.py) in your current/working directory.

-This script is
+cartodbbkconfig.py config parameters:

 ```python
 confparams = {